raycast/extensions/docs/examples/hacker-news.md

 ### Handle errors

-Lastly, we want to be a good citizen and also handle errors appropriately to a gurantee a smooth experience.
+Lastly, we want to be a good citizen and also handle errors appropriately to guarantee a smooth experience.
 We'll show a toast whenever our network request fails:

 ```typescript
 export default function Command() {